cairis-platform/cairis/vulnerabilities.md

 ![fig:ImportVulnerabilityDialog]({{ site.baseurl }}/assets/ImportVulnerabilityDialog.png "Import Vulnerability")

 The CAIRIS database is pre-loaded with a database of template vulnerabilities based on the Common Criteria.
-To import one of these, select Import from the Vulnerabilities dialog to open the Import Vulnerability dialog (figure [fig:ImportVulnerability]).
-When a vulnerability is selected, the Vulnerability dialog is opened, and pre-populated with information from the template, as indicated in figure [fig:ImportedVulnerabilityDialog].
+To import one of these, select Import from the Vulnerabilities dialog to open the Import Vulnerability dialog.
+When a vulnerability is selected, the Vulnerability dialog is opened, and pre-populated with information from the template.

 ![fig:ImportedVulnerabilityDialog]({{ site.baseurl }}/assets/ImportedVulnerabilityDialog.png "Imported Vulnerability")